Navigation

 As of Ventuz 6.8, Ventuz will detect the installed drivers for deltacast boards and then choose the correct Deltacast SDK libraries.

 If you have one of the old boards that are not supported by the latest deltacast SDK, install 6.13.1 drivers for all boards.
-Otherwise install 6.15.1 drivers for all boards, as that will have significantly better performance.
+Otherwise install the drivers that come with the ventuz installation for all boards, as that will have significantly better performance.
 Ventuz will then load the correct SDK libraries.

-If you have multiple deltacast boards and mix 6.13.1 and 6.15.1, Ventuz will load 6.15.1 libraries and the boards using 6.13.1 are not usable.
+If you have multiple deltacast boards and mix drivers, Ventuz will load the "mainstream" libraries and the boards using 6.13.1 are not usable.
 Boards with any other driver will also be not usable.

 Model Selection